Asset Display Components

 NFT Display

-The NFTDisplay sub-component handles the unique challenges of presenting non-fungible tokens, including image loading, orientation detection, and metadata display.
+The NFTDisplay sub-component handles the unique challenges of presenting non-fungible tokens, including image loading, orientation detection, metadata display, and ERC-1155 balances.

 useEffect(() => {